jdtorregrosas/cowen-application/README.md

 # CowenApplication

+## Personal Notes

+1. The app doesn't need state management but to improve performance and reduce the number of api requests I saved the first users request into an observable to be accessible within the UserService.
+2. I didn't use any library for styling
+3. The app routing is working like this:

+  - `/` Home: Lists all users with their details, it is possible to search by name.
+  - `/user/:userId` User albums: Lists all the albums by user ID, here is possible to create a new album, the created album is using the endpoint but is created in memory, this means that the new album is visible after creation but is not possible to navigate to it.
+  - `/user/:userId/album/:albumId` Album photos: Lists all the photos of an album
+  - `/not-found` Page not found message
+  - `/error` Generic Error message

+4. I did 2 unit tests `npm run test`

+  - One testing that a service is being called with the right parameters (photo.service.spec.ts)
+  - One testing that the component is being shown and hidden (modal.component.spec.ts)

+5. The e2e test written tests a happy path: `npm run e2e`

+  - Navigate to home
+  - Search a name
+  - Click a user card
+  - Check breadcrumbs
+  - Click an album
+  - Check a single photo

+6. To show random images I used https://picsum.photos/

 ## Coding challenge

 This offline challenge was invented to get a picture of your coding skills, git usage, documentation and ability to deliver a working result.
 Besides coding, we're